Developer Preview

 - Portal — Web dashboard for managing realms, exploring objects, and monitoring operations.

-- Real-time streaming — SSE event streams for live operation and balance updates.
+- Real-time streaming — WebSocket event streams for live operation and balance updates.

 What's not available yet